QuentinUhl/graymatter_swissknife/README.md

 `optimization_method`: To use XGBoost, set this setting to `'xgboost'`.
 The default is `'nls'`.

 `xgboost_model_path`: If the model is not yet trained, this setting indicates where the model and its weights will be saved.
+It must end with a `'.json'` extension.
 If the model is already trained, then this setting must indicate where it is saved.
 The default is None.
 If `optimization_method` is set to `'xgboost'`, this setting will be required.

 `retrain_xgboost` (Optional): Boolean to indicate if you wish to overwrite the model already trained and saved at the address indicated in xgboost_model_path.
 The default and recommended setting is False.
 The safest way is to delete the saved file yourself.

+`force_cpu` (Optional): Boolean option to be used only if your training has failed for lack of space on your GPU.

 ### Gray Matter microstructure models description from the Generalized Exchange Model